Veer Murarbaji: Production

-On 6 June 2022, coinciding with the Shivrajyabhishek Sohla, Almondss Creationss and AA Films announced Veer Murarbaji, following the success of Fatteshikast (2019) and Pawankhind (2022).
+On 6 June 2022, coinciding with the coronation ceremony of Shivaji Maharaj, Almondss Creationss and AA Films announced Veer Murarbaji, following the success of Fatteshikast (2019) and Pawankhind (2022).
 The film is produced by Ajay Arekar, Anirudh Arekar, and Bhausaheb Arekar.
 In May 2023, it was confirmed that Ankit Mohan would portray the role of Murarbaji.
 On 14 July 2023, Mohan revealed the motion poster of his character.
 The same month, Ajay Arekar confirmed Tanishaa's involvement in a key role in the film.
 In October 2023, Prajakta Gaikwad also confirmed her participation via a poster.
 By December 2023, it was reported that Dipika Chikhlia, would play the role of Jijabai, while Arun Govil would portray Shahaji Bhonsle, marking their debut in Marathi cinema.
-In August 2024, Sourabh Raaj Jain was signed on to play Chhatrapati Shivaji Maharaj.
+In August 2024, Sourabh Raaj Jain was signed on to play Shivaji.
 By November 2024, it was reported that Elakshi Gupta would reprise her role as Soyarabai, having previously portrayed the character in Tanhaji: The Unsung Warrior.

 Release

 The film was originally slated for release on 17 February 2023, but its release was later postponed to May 2024, and then further moved to June 2024.
-It is now set to be released simultaneously in Marathi and Hindi on 14 February 2025, although this has also been postponed.
+It was set to be released on 14 February 2025, although this date was also postponed.
+In April 2025, the makers released a poster featuring Arun Govil and Dipika Chikhlia in their roles, announcing a June 2025 release date, but this was also pushed to 19 February 2026 coinciding Shiv Jayanti.